What is Semantic AI?

 Five Key Considerations for a Sustainable Semantic AI Strategy

-The introduction of Artificial Intelligence is becoming a game changer for organizations and society.
-Though enterprises are willing to invest in AI is not easy to define a clear path on how to start.
-We believe that integrating Semantic AI into the organizational strategy is foremost the first step for AI governance.
-This is because semantic web technologies can provide the foundation for an enterprise-wide rollout of AI.
+Though companies are willing to invest in AI, it is not easy to define a clear path on how to start.
 Therefore, we offer the five key considerations to help you deliver on the Semantic AI promise.

 1. Plan for the Adoption of AI: